gabiudrescu/website/content/post/6-my-toolkit/index.md

 eCommerce platforms, plugins, reporting tools, CRMs, customer care software, email marketing - you name it.

-Tools that in eCommerce or in a company that relies on software to do business are valuable.
+Tools that are valuable in eCommerce company or in one that relies on software to do business.

 And quite often, I am asked for recommendations.
 And recently that made me realize that sometimes, I need to answer to the same questions, multiple times, to different people.